KINSMICKETxD/KINSMICKETxD/README.md

 - 👋 Hi, I’m @AzizGharsall
 - 👀 I’m interested in back end development
-- 🌱 I’m currently learning c programming and getting confortable with Kali Linux
+- 🌱 I’m currently learning spring boot through projects
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web applications.
-- 📫 How to reach me ...

 <!---
 KINSMICKETxD/KINSMICKETxD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.